-- a supply of medication, which your nurse will explain to you, and a written plan of when to take your tablets - a letter for your GP - an appointment for stitch removal/wound check and letter for the practice nurse at your GP surgery.
+- a supply of medication, which your nurse will explain to you, and a written plan of when to take your tablets - a letter for your GP - an appointment for stitch removal/wound check and letter for your practice nurse at your GP surgery. - discharge advice booklet and contact details, should you need help once you are home.

-You may be told about your follow-up appointment before you go home, but a date will also be sent to you in the post.
-This may be with the surgeon or with the doctor who referred you for the biopsy.
+You may be told about your follow-up appointment, but a date will also be sent to you in the post.
+This date can vary from two to six weeks after you get home.